Things to do in London in 5 days

 The Shard at sunset | ©Fred Moon

-Day 1: see some of London's most atmospheric streets and visit the British Museum
+Day 1: See the lively streets and visit the British Museum

 When you arrive in a city for the first time, it's essential to adapt to it.
 From knowing how to get on the London Underground to finding out about London's best sights, the first few hours are more about discovery than sightseeing.
 That's why the first day of sightseeing is a good time to get a feel for the city and, by the way, to see one of its museums.